How Does a Reverse Mortgage Work?

 The amount of money you can receive is based on the age of the youngest borrower, prevailing interest rates and the lesser of the appraised value of the home, sale price or maximum lending limit.
 You may need to set aside additional funds from loan proceeds to pay for taxes and insurance.

-3. Because HECM’s are non-recourse loans, you or your heirs will never owe more than the lesser of the value of the home or the loan balance, provided the home is sold to repay the loan.
+Because HECM’s are non-recourse loans, you or your heirs will never owe more than the lesser of the value of the home or the loan balance, so long as the home is sold to repay the loan.